QH-johnroot/email-template-code-assessment/README.md

 ## Overview

 Using the provided mockup as a design and style reference, build an email template from scratch in the [MJML Responsive Email Framework](https://mjml.io/).
 A successfully completed challenge will look as close to the mockup as possible, and will render in both desktop and mobile email clients.

+## Instructions

 ### 1: Review the email design mockup